Billy Riley

-Billy Riley (22 June 1896 – 27 August 1977) was an English practitioner and teacher of catch wrestling.
-As a trainer in the sport, he taught some of the leading post-World War II figures in catch wrestling at his training school "The Snake Pit" in Wigan, Lancashire, England.

-Early days
+William Harold Riley (22 June 1896 – 9 or 15 September 1977), known by the name Billy Riley, was an English professional wrestler, coach, promoter, and referee.
+A legitimately skilled wrestler, Riley's career began when professional wrestling bouts were still genuine contests.
+At various times, Riley was billed as the middleweight champion of the world, British Empire, and England.
+In 1948, he founded "The Snake Pit" gym in Wigan, where he coached for over 20 years, teaching the Lancashire style of catch wrestling to some of the leading post-World War II wrestlers, including Karl Gotch and Billy Robinson, among others.
+Riley's students were significant influences on professional wrestling, catch wrestling, and mixed martial arts (MMA), especially in Japan.
+Riley's Snake Pit has continued to operate and train wrestlers nearly 50 years after his death.

+Biography

+William Harold Riley was born to Patrick and Jane Riley on June 22, 1896.
+He became a professional wrestler at fourteen years of age.
+Riley toured the United States in 1923.
+He won the World Middleweight Championship the following year, which he claimed for 18 years according to his obituary in the Wigan Observer.
+He toured South Africa between 1933 and 1934.

 During his days as a moulder in the Lancashire town of Wigan, Riley trained with the local miners in the art of Lancashire catch-as-catch-can wrestling, one of the roughest and most loved sports of the region.

 The tough Wigan native soon began showing extraordinary submission skills.
 Riley was known to be a devastating "hooker" and it showed in his wrestling matches as he soon gained notoriety for breaking his opponent's arms.
 During the 1930s Riley travelled to Africa to capture a British Empire championship from Jack Robinson.

+Riley died in his home in Wigan, on either September 9 or September 15, 1977, aged 81.

+Riley was married to Sarah Riley until his death in September 1977.
+His son Ernie Riley was also a professional wrestler.

 The Snake Pit

 Riley decided to teach catch wrestling in Wigan.
-He bought a small plot of land in the 1950s on Pyke Street in the town and with the help of his students, built a gymnasium on the land.
+He and a group of his students built a gym in the Whelley area of Wigan, opening it in 1948.
 Billy Riley's gym became known as the Snake Pit.

 The gym soon became popular for producing some of the most skilled catch wrestlers in the world.
 Men such as Karl Gotch (Istaz), Bert Assirati, Melvin Riss (Harold Winstanley), John Foley, Jack Dempsey (Tommy Moore), Billy Joyce (Bob Robinson), Billy Robinson and Billy Riley's son Ernie Riley all attended The Snake Pit.